A not-so-strange term coming from somewhere: An abstract setting and the model example

-which is, up to a normalisation constant, the lowest positive solution for a Steklov eigenvalue problem on the perforated cell~$Y\setminus H_\eps$.
+which is, up to a normalisation constant, the lowest positive eigenvalue for a Steklov-type spectral problem on the perforated cell~$Y\setminus H_\eps$.
+(For the classical Steklov problem, see, e.g., \cite{GirouardPolterovich, Levitin_et_al}.)
 More precisely, there exists a minimiser~$\psi_\eps$ for the right-hand side of~\eqref{St_eps}, unique up to the sign, and it satisfies